andrew/ultimate-awesome/README.md

 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 Best practices of prompt enginnering for developers.
 AI-powered tools for coding and UX/UI design.
 Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
+- [awesome-windows-xp](https://github.com/zachflower/awesome-windows-xp) - :floppy_disk: A curated list of resources for running Windows XP in $CURRENT_DATE.
 - [awesome-accessibility](https://github.com/actually-useful-ai/awesome-accessibility) - Curated list of accessibility resources, tools, and best practices for creating inclusive digital experiences.
 - [awesome-azerbaijani-nlp](https://github.com/alexeyev/awesome-azerbaijani-nlp) - Azerbaijani language processing software, models and datasets.
 - [awesome-kyrgyz-nlp](https://github.com/alexeyev/awesome-kyrgyz-nlp) - Kyrgyz language processing software, models and datasets. .